Ringga999/zcp2o-protocol/implementations/zcp2o-node/README.md

 > **The Full Node Implementation for ZCP2O Protocol**
 >
 > Digital Bunker is a full node that maintains the complete blockchain ledger, validates transactions, manages peer trust scores, and archives blocks for the ZCP2O offline-first network.
-Features UDP-based mesh networking and Async Sync for offline resilience.
+Features UDP-based mesh networking, Async Sync, and professional logging for institutional deployment.

 ---